Dpananos/GyMBRo/README.md

 ## Introduction

-This repo contains code to run my **GyMRBo** (Gym Monitoring, But Robotically).
+This repo contains code to run my **GyMRBo** (Gym Monitoring By Robot).
 The functions here are capable of scraping gym data, updating an existing gym database, training/validating a machine learning algorithm, scoring the model's performance, and finally tweeting predictions from a dedicated twitter account.